 Excavation Errors Are the Leading Cause of Significant Gas Line Accidents

-During that time, excavation damage has almost always been the top cause of “significant incidents” — meaning ruptures that resulted in a fatality, an injury requiring inpatient treatment, or at least $50,000 in damage.
+As shared, excavation damage has almost always been the top cause of “significant incidents” – meaning ruptures that resulted in a fatality, an injury requiring inpatient treatment, or at least $50,000 in damage.
 Excavation accidents can account for anywhere from a quarter of these ruptures to more than half in a given year.

 Obviously, construction companies need to be much more careful around gas lines for the safety of everyone.
 But these statistics are especially grim for construction workers.
-They indicate that every time a gas line breach happens, there’s a very high probability that a construction worker will be somewhere nearby, placed right in harm’s way by inadequate safety precautions.
+They indicate that every time a gas line breach happens, there is a very high probability that a construction worker will be somewhere nearby, placed right in harm’s way by inadequate safety precautions.

 Construction Companies Are Subject to Specific Safety Protocols When Digging